json-api/json-api/implementations/index.md

 ### <a href="#client-libraries-javascript" id="client-libraries-javascript" class="headerlink"></a> JavaScript

 * [ember-data](https://github.com/emberjs/data) is one of the original exemplar implementations.
-There is now an [offical adapter](https://emberjs.com/api/ember-data/release/classes/DS.JSONAPIAdapter) to support json-api.
+There is now an [official adapter](https://emberjs.com/api/ember-data/release/classes/DS.JSONAPIAdapter) to support json-api.
 * [backbone-jsonapi](https://github.com/guillaumervls/backbone-jsonapi) is a Backbone adapter for JSON:API.
 Supports fetching Models & Collections from a JSON:API source.
 * [backbone-relational-jsonapi](https://github.com/xbill82/backbone-relational-jsonapi) is a parsing layer for Backbone.Relational.
 Entities specified in JSON:API are automatically parsed to be injected into Backbone.Relational relations.
 * [orbit.js](https://github.com/orbitjs/orbit.js) is a standalone library for